clickspider/recipe-app/README.md

 ## Conclusions
 I ended up spending a total of around 6 hours on this assignment.

 After performing this assignment, I realized that the JS community is moving very fast toward TypeScript, yet traditional tools are still widely used.
 These tools are not well-adapted to use TypeScript.
 This can especially be felt when performing tests.
 Good examples are Mongoose and barebones Express which are very hard to interface with testing frameworks.
 Using TypeScript-era tooling makes testing a lot easier.
-Altough I'm no familiar with TypeScript I'm ready to learn and adopt it.
+Although I'm not familiar with TypeScript I'm ready to learn and adapt.

 ## Decisions

-- **Project structure:** I tried to minimize over-engineering, but at the same time demonstrate the structure of a Vue.js application that is comfortable to built upon and scale.
-This resembles of the MVVM pattern.
+- **Project structure:** I tried to minimize over-engineering, but at the same time demonstrate the structure of a Vue.js application that is comfortable to build upon and scale.
+This resembles the MVVM pattern.
 In case I would've built the API I would use the Controller/Service pattern and I would consider choosing a framework such as NestJS (based on Express) which makes this a lot easier to build/maintain and especially easier to test.

 - **Logging:** The application features one log level.
-In a production-ready application I would include several levels of verbosity (environment-dependant) and possibly external logging services for alerts.
+In a production-ready application, I would include several levels of verbosity (environment-dependent) and possibly external logging services for alerts.

-Although in a real application I would most likely create a middleware to simplify the API of logging errors, as this one can easily get over-bloated.
+Although in a real application I would most likely use a middleware to simplify the API of logging errors, as this one can easily get over-bloated.

+- **UX/UI:** For the sake of simplicity, I used Vuetify (Material Design component framework for Vue.js).

 - **Run mode:** The application runs in development mode.
-In a production-ready application I would set up configurations for different environments, and utilise environment variables.
+In a production-ready application, I would set up configurations for different environments, and utilize environment variables.

 - **Testing:** Due to limited time, I did not cover the application with tests.
-However, it is something I'm willing to work on as well as learn and adopt.
+However, it is something I'm willing to work on as well as learn and adapt.

 ### Demo images